-The Information Technology department is a group of network technicians, computer lab coordinators and specialists, programmers, system administrators, help desk technicians, and telecommunications specialists.
-It is the responsibility of this group to provide hardware and software support for students, staff and faculty on the Santa Rosa campus, Petaluma campus, Southwest Santa Rosa Center, Public Safety Training Center, Shone Farm and throughout the District.
+The Information Technology department is a group of network technicians, Instructional Systems Coordinators and Cumputer Lab Specialists, programmers, system administrators, help desk technicians, and Web Developers.
+It is the responsibility of this group to provide hardware and software support for students, staff and faculty throughout the District.